ewallace/ewallace.github.io/manual/_posts/2021-03-11-where-lab-stuff-belongs.md

 [A printable version of this protocol is on protocols.io](https://www.protocols.io/view/storing-glycerol-stocks-bpkwmkxe).

+TODO: make plans for backup box of strain and plasmid collection to be stored in different building.

 ## Yeast strain information to record in lab database

 For yeasts (*Saccharomyces*, *Cryptococcus*, *Candida*, etc.), you need to systematically record full details of the strain.

 * Name - id of strain, e.g. the second strain of yeast made by Rosey Bayne is `yRB002`.
 * Alias - short descriptive name for strain, (*eg.* `PAB1-Clover`).
-* Genotype - systematic description of yeast genotype, as described in [Getting Started With Yeast, section on Genetic Nomenclature](https://www.sciencedirect.com/science/article/pii/S007668790250954X).
+* Genotype - systematic description of yeast genotype, as described in [table of yeast genetic nomenclature], taken from [Getting Started With Yeast, Sherman 2002].
 * Relevant Genotype - the key genes or mutations that the strain is used for.
 * Comments - useful information about the strain and any other relevant info (you can get an idea of what is required by looking at existing records).
 * Parent Strain - the id of strain that was the parent of the transformed strain.
 This should be identical to the id in the lab database.
 For external strains, this may be found in the publication reference; for some strains it may not be relevant.